The Museum of Innocence: Female identity and Turkish culture

-Museum

-Pamuk has established an actual "Museum of Innocence", based on the museum described in the book.
+tablished an actual "Museum of Innocence", based on the museum described in the book.
 It is housed in a building in the Çukurcuma neighbourhood of Beyoğlu, Istanbul, and displays a collection evocative of everyday life and culture of Istanbul during the period in which the novel is set.
 Originally, the museum was scheduled to be exhibited at Frankfurt’s Schirn Kunsthalle in October 2008, during the annual Frankfurt Book Fair, but the exhibition was cancelled.
 In 2010, Pamuk still hoped that the museum would be opened in 2011.
 After much delay, the museum was finally inaugurated in April 2012.

 Although created later, the museum and the novel were conceived of in tandem, displaying the obsessive romance between two Istanbul families, as well as eternalizing a perspective on upper-class Istanbul in the 1970s.
 The project was supported by Istanbul 2010 – European Capital of Culture.
 According to the book, the museum allows free entry to those who bring a copy of the book.
 A ticket placed in the 83rd chapter of the book will be stamped upon entrance.

+Adaptations

+Pamuk signed a contract for a screen adaptation in 2019, but declined to continue the partnership after creative differences.
+In 2021, the rights returned to Pamuk, and he signed a partnership with Ay Yapım to produce the show.
+Zeynep Günay Tan directed the series which was released in February 2026.